mamewotoko/mbed_app/README.md

 ===============================================================================
-mbed_app: mbed sample app build by make
+mbed_app: mbed sample app built by make
 ===============================================================================

 How to build mbed SDK